 - Passive Mapping 1: Deep Dwarves can sense parts of the layout of the dungeon around them.

-- Damage Reduction (also known as "damage shaving"): Deep Dwarves suffer less damage from every source.
-This applies separately to every source of damage, every time it is dealt; thus, for instance, damage shaving generally negates the effects of all but the worst cases of being poisoned.
+- Damage Reduction (or "damage shaving"): Deep Dwarves suffer less damage from every source.
+This applies separately to every source of damage, every time it is dealt; for instance, damage shaving generally negates the effects of all but the worst cases of being poisoned.

 - +1 strength or intelligence (equal chance) every 4th level.